zio/zio/docs/reference/error-management/declarative.md

 // It would fail on the following input: IllegalAgeException(_)
 ```

+In the example above, if we only handle `NegativeAgeException`, the compiler will complain about the `IllegalAgeException` being unhandled.
 This helps us cover all cases and write _total functions_ easily.

 > **Note:**
 >
 > When a function is defined for all possible input values, it is called a _total function_ in functional programming.

-## Lossy Error Model
+### Error Model

 The error model based on the `try`/`catch`/`finally` statement is lossy and broken.
 Because if we have the combinations of these statements we can throw many exceptions, and then we are only able to catch one of them.
 All the other ones are lost.
 They are swallowed into a black hole, and also the one that we catch is the wrong one.
 It is not the primary cause of the failure.